Claim your capital allowances tax benefit

 Could I lose the allowance?

-Yes, if you sell your building and have not claimed.
-Your solicitor during the sale process will now ask if the allowances have been completed and what figure would you like to pass to the new owner.
-If you have not investigated the allowances, then you could be forced into doing so by the purchaser.
+In short – yes.
+If you sell your dental practice and you haven't claimed your allowances, your solicitor will ask if the allowances have been completed ask if you would like to pass on any unused allowances to the new owner.
+If they're not, you could be forced into doing so by the purchaser.